For Survivors of Sexual Misconduct

 - Survivors shall be informed of their options to notify law enforcement.

-- Survivors shall be notified of existing resources for counseling, mental and physical and physical health, victim-advocacy and legal assistance services.
+- Survivors shall be notified of existing resources for counseling, mental and physical health, and victim-advocacy and legal assistance services.

 - Survivors shall be notified of options for changing academic, transportation, work, and living situations.